 Just like some, erm, other things in life, you don’t always feel in the mood, but once you get started you usually end up getting into the swing of things.
 Rather than setting yourself an unrealistic yoga goal, fit in 10-minute quickies into your day to revitalize or de-stress your body whenever you need it.
 Think quality over quantity.

 # Don’t forget to breath

 Considering we’ve all managed it from birth, without much need for prompting, it’s surprising how often we genuinely need reminding throughout our practice to breath.
-Before you start any asanas, a few minutes of breathing exercises, or even several deep breaths, help get fresh oxygen circulating around your body, and allows you to mentally arrive in the space and feel more calm.
+Before you start any asanas, a few minutes of breathing exercises, or even several deep breaths, help get fresh oxygen circulating around your body and allows you to mentally arrive in the space and feel calmer.

 # Put some thought into your yoga clothes.

 Wearing the wrong clothes during your yoga practice can be very distracting.
 Pants falling down and tops over your head don’t make you feel particularly zen.
 You want your yoga wear to be comfortable but also supportive.
 That’s why at Blossom Yoga Wear we make all our yoga pants high waisted so that everything stays where it’s supposed to!
 Opt for Yoga tops that are soft and fitted, but still loose enough to move around.

 # Set intentions

 Intentions are great ways to create a stronger connection between your yoga practice and what’s going on in your life.
 Whether it’s gratitude, forgiveness, patience or kindness, an intention is all about focusing on something, in order to help cultivate it.
 It may start on the mat, yet you can continue to be mindful of your chosen intention throughout the day too.